mandiant/capa/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-green.svg)](LICENSE.txt)

 capa detects capabilities in executable files.
-You run it against a PE file or shellcode and it tells you what it thinks the program can do.
+You run it against a PE, ELF, or shellcode file and it tells you what it thinks the program can do.
 For example, it might suggest that the file is a backdoor, is capable of installing services, or relies on HTTP to communicate.

 Check out: